A Foreign Affair Christmas

 Lington worked with singer Bobby Caldwell for four years and vocalist Randy Crawford for three.
 But by the end of that decade, Lington became a frontman and worked at developing his own sound and a more personal approach.
 He signed his first contract as a solo artist in 1996 and released his self-titled debut the following year.
 For the past two decades, all of his releases have found favor with a growing audience, and Lington has garnered numerous awards as well as chart-topping albums and tracks.

-He’s also learned much about business along the way, which led him and his business partner, Roy McClurg, to launch his own record label, Copenhagen Music, in 2014.
+He’s also learned much about business along the way, which led him to launch his own record label, Copenhagen Music, in 2014.
 Lington is also an entrepreneur outside of music, operating his own wine and cigar companies.
 He continues to tour, performing as many as 80 concerts per year, and has played in more than 40 countries, working many of the world’s most prestigious venues.
-He’s even performed for a U.S. President.
+He’s even performed for a U.S. president, Bill Clinton.

 Now, says Lington, “It’s been more than 20 years since my first album and I feel I’m just getting started.
 I am comfortable in who I am as an artist.
 I don’t think a lot about success.
 I’m more interested in what’s happening next, what is my next journey or chapter.”